axon4/hello-world/README.md

 # Hello World

-* Started to relearn how to code in May 2020.
+* beginnings of re-learning how to code
-* Random website involving fruits.
+* random webSite involving fruits

 ## Stack